 This course creates a volume of student school memories.
+These students will not only have a hand in creating the yearbook but gain an understanding of layout and design.
+They will learn the journalism code of ethics, interviewing skills, and how to transfer their interviews into a written document with photography in a newspaper format.
 Students in this class are creative, original, and hardworking.
 Photographers, graphic artists, and budding writers are encouraged to apply.
-Competent writing skills and computer literacy are preferred.
-Students in this class will gain an understanding of layout and design.
+Competent writing skills, which includes spelling and grammar, as well as, computer literacy are preferred.